 Safe Harbor Data Gets a New ‘Privacy Shield’

-This morning, the European Commission and US Department of Commerce agreed on a Safe Harbor replacement deal, rebranded as the EU-US Privacy Shield.
 The deal was first announced via Twitter by EU Justice Commissioner Vera Jourová, then detailed in a press conference in Strasbourg, France.

 While details of the agreement have not been disclosed, the EU-US Privacy Shield reportedly addresses requirements set out by the European Court of Justice in its ruling on October 6, 2015, which declared the previous framework invalid.
 In her press conference, Commissioner Jourová emphasized the following three elements of the new deal:

 - Strong obligations on companies handling Europeans' personal data and robust enforcement;